 In this lesson, we will learn how to relate the interactions of types of ionizing radiation to their absorption by thicknesses of different density materials.

 One half the -rays from a sample are absorbed by a 0.170-mm-thick lead shielding layer.
 Half of the -rays that pass through the first layer of lead are absorbed in a second layer of equal thickness.
 What thickness of lead will absorb all but one in 1,000 of these -rays?

-A 2.00-cm-thick sodium-iodide crystal absorbs all but of rays from a radioactive source.
-What percentage of rays will not be absorbed by 4.00-cm thickness of the same material?
+A sodium iodide crystal of thickness 2.00 cm absorbs all but of rays from a radioactive source.
+What percentage of rays will not be absorbed by 4.00 cm thickness of the same material?

 What is the dose in millisieverts for a 0.1 Gy X-ray?